 About Costa Rica

-The phrase “pura vida” literally translated means “pure life,” but its nuanced meaning of living life to the fullest is as rich and complex as the country itself.
-Costa Rica is one of the most biodiverse and socially contrasting places in the world.
+The phrase “pura vida” literally translated means “pure life,” but its nuanced meaning of “living life to the fullest” is as rich and complex as the country itself.
+Costa Rica is one of the most bio-diverse and socially-diverse countries in the world.
 Teeming with life of every kind, Costa Rica is a land of vibrant natural wonder.
-Its warm and welcoming people as well as its wildlife and ecosystems are found nowhere else in the world.
-Yet, in the same way that its differing ecosystems coexist in the same land, there are people in great need living among those who have much.
+Its warm and welcoming people and its wildlife and ecosystems are found nowhere else.
+Yet, in the same way that its diverse ecosystems coexist, there are people in great need living among those who have much.
 In these places, ISL participates in volunteer work led by our Costa Rican staff.

-1994 – While traveling, Michael Birnbaum, ISL’s founder and president, witnessed a humanitarian tragedy in Sarapiqui, Costa Rica, that left him deeply moved with compassion.
-Wanting to return and bring sustainable support for those in need, the idea behind ISL emerged.
+1994 – While traveling, ISL’s founding family witnessed displaced banana workers living in tents in Sarapiqui, Costa Rica.
+Wanting to return and bring sustainable support to those in need, the idea for ISL emerged.

 2010 – An ISL Physical Therapy program was implemented, a first in the history of ISL.